pathikrit/newswall/README.md

     displayFor: 60
 }
 ```
-3. Uses a cookie to ensure you get a new paper on next refresh instead of global server counter
+3. Does [not use](https://github.com/pathikrit/newswall/blob/master/views/paper.ejs#L5) a global server-side counter to rotate papers - thus works with multiple clients

 The server is a simple express app.
 Running it locally:
 ```shell